tapirdata/stream-replacer/README.md

 creates a new replacer.
 Recognized options are:

-- `options.pattern` (required):
+- `options.pattern` (required): a `RegExp`, the pattern to search for
-- `options.digestEncoding`:
-- `options.digestLength`: if supplied, the digest length is limited to this length
+- `options.substitute` (required): a `function (match, tag, cb)` that returns the replacement string asynchronously.
+It takes:
+  - `match`: the match-object, created by `RegExp#exec`
+  - `tag`: a *tag*, created by `tagger` (see below)
+  - `cb`: the callback that returns the replacement string.
+Call `cb()` to skip replacement.
+- `options.searchLwm`: the search low-water-mark.
+This is the minimum window size that the search operates on in stream-mode (except on the end of the stream).
+Set this twice your maximum expected match-length to prevent search misses. (default: 1024)
-- `options.single`: if true, create a hasher that transforms a single data-stream; if false (default), create a hasher to transform a vinyl-file-stream.
+- `options.single`: if true, create a raplacer that works on a single data-stream; if false (default), create a replacer that works on a vinyl-file-stream.
 In latter case, the following additional options are recognized:
   - `options.tagger`: a function that generates the *tag* from the processed vinyl-file.
 Defaults to a function that returns `file.path`.
-  - `options.rename`: a function that takes the original file name (without extension) and the calculated digest and should a replacement file name.
-The strings 'postfix' and 'prefix' can be used, too.
-They expose some standard replacers.
-  - `options.renameFile`: to obtain even finer contol of renaming supply a function that take a viny-file and the digest to directly manipulate the file's path.
-  - `options.maxSingleSize`: In the special case of an stream-file to be renamed, the digest must me emmitted before the file can be passed forward.
-Then is value is used to set the `highWaterMark` for processing that file to prevent deadlocking.
-Default is 16MB.